+As Webcam Video Capture name suggests, it offers users a means to capture video and save it to their computer.
 As the old adage goes, seeing is believing, which is why we've seen such an abundance of screen-capture tools.
 But what if you want to capture video instead of a static picture?
-That's where Webcam Video Capture comes in.
-As its name suggests, it offers users a means to capture video and save it to their computer.
 Sadly, however, in practice, we found it clunky to use and glitchy to the point that it crashed on us, requiring reinstallation.

 Webcam Video Capture comes as a ZIP file and requires you to enter an e-mail address for registration.
 It installs cleanly, but leaves a folder behind upon removal.

 Editors' note: This is a review of the trial version of Webcam Video Capture 7.0.

 From Webcam Simulator:

 Capture webcams, streaming video, full screen, part of the screen and even video with sound.
 Seeing is believing!
 Use Webcam Video Capture to make people witness what you want to convey through an audio-visual medium.
 There are times when sharing exactly what you see on your screen is the quickest and clearest way to communicate.
 Capture and Share Anything : Webcam(s), any window, part of the screen or full screen to AVI or WMV video formats.
 Instruct Others With Quick "How-To" Illustrations : Demonstrate a product, create a presentation with your own audio narration, make a voiceover tutorial, or walk through a website review.

 Streamance. com is a best Free Video Streaming Software with unlimited options to make videos live and share on social medias.
 You can use it with various input sources: Webcam, IP camera, Video camera, Cameras, Camcorder, DTT, TV Tuners, and VCR Players, Digital Camera, Digital Camcorder, Portable Media player, Security Surveillance Camera, optics, digital TV, Media player, A/V presentation.